Technigo/project-news-site/README.md

 I realised when I was done with everything that it did not look perfect in mobile device (I looked in the inspector tool and chose different mobile phones).
 I guess this was because during my working process I scaled my site to a minimum, believing this was a mobile view. but I guess I should have used the inspector tool for that.

-Here i sthe link to my site:
+Here is the link to my site: